bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 {.inline}

 {{< mnote >}}
-Top-level pages are an exception because they aren’t listed automatically.
-We need to add them to a top-level menu or reference them manually otherwise.
+**Top-level pages** are an exception because they aren’t listed automatically.
+We need to add them to a top-level menu or reference them in a link.
 {{< /mnote >}}

 ### Single pages